DentallApp/back-end/README.md

   - Add services to the service collection, register middleware, load SQL files, load the .env file, among other things.
 - **Shared Layer.** It contains common classes and interfaces between many components.
   - This layer contains the interfaces that allow communication between the host application and the plugins.
-  - It contains other concerns such as extension classes, domain models, language resources, custom validators, among others.
+  - It contains other concerns such as extension classes, entities, models, language resources, custom validators, among others.
   - This layer does not contain the implementation of a functional requirement.
 - **Feature Layer.** Contains the essential features of the application.
   - Each feature represents a functional requirement of what the app should do.